smol-ai/developer/examples/anthropicExtensionV0.1/prompt used for this extension.md

 - in the string prompt sent to Anthropic, first include the page title and page content, and finally append the prompt, clearly vertically separated by spacing.

-- if the Anthropic api call is a 401, handle that by clearing the stored anthropic api key and asking for it again.
+- if the Anthropic api call is a 401, handle that in popup.js by clearing the stored anthropic api key and asking for it again.

 - add styles to make sure the popup's styling follows the basic rules of web design, for example having margins around the body, and a system font stack.